 There are various genres of music; the common ones are classical, pop, and jazz.
 It takes different skills and approaches to play different music styles.
 Students who explore multiple genres gain new experiences and perspectives for comprehending music.
 Another method to learn music is by watching concert performances.
 Many internationally acclaimed artists who visit Singapore to perform in recitals on a regular basis.
 The government also encourages students to attend concerts by offering student discounts on tickets.
 Apart from attending music concerts, I also recommend watching dance and drama performances as they are all interrelated.

-and international competitions are available in Singapore.
-They provide great opportunities to perform in front of others!
+Both national and international competitions are available in Singapore if you are looking towards a set goal and they provide great opportunities to perform in front of others!

 Why do we need to learn music theory?
 Getting the theory knowledge gives students a strong foundation of piano playing.
 They are actually complementing each other.
 It is better to learn the theory in a systemic way as it is beneficial for the playing part as well.
 The progress of theory learning is relatively faster than learning the piano, the timeline of preparation of the grade 5 written exam is mostly six to eight months.

 Apart from taking exams and competitions, can my children not doing exam at all?
 Some parents refrain from letting their child take exams if their academic workload is already overwhelming.
 This is totally fine, too.
 However, not taking exams doesn’t mean that the student shouldn’t practice.
 If students want to improve their piano skills, they will have to spend time on playing it.
 No pain, no gain.